Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Chapter 3 - The Hanging Tree**

-Give yourself some time between Chapter 3 or Chapter 4 to buy the Soul Robber upgrade and some Blue Souls to the Witches' Shop.
-On Easy Mode you need only about 2000 Souls to buy the Level 2 Soul Robber upgrade.
-This upgrade will be very handy against the next boss.
-You can also go for the Golden Pumpkin in one of the branches of the tree if you want.
+If you have about 2000 Souls, take some time between Chapter 3 and Chapter 4 to buy yourself the Soul Robber lvl 2 upgrade and some Blue Souls.
+Soul Robber lvl 2 will make Chapter 4 go much more smoothy by picking up the tombstones much easier.

 Go past all the enemies and reach the big dead tree by following the way to the left and talk to Hanging Tree.
 You can waste a bit of time getting to the golden pumpkin on the tree.